Instructions & Support

 Quick start steps for tuning a piano:

-1. Create a new tuning file (Menu > New tuning file) or load a saved file (pro version only)
+1. Create a new tuning file (Menu > New tuning file).
+Name it or select temperament/pitch settings if desired, then press “Continue”.

-3. Rough tuning (optional): If the piano is more than about 10 cents sharp or flat you should do a rough tuning (“pitch adjustment” or “pitch raise”).
+3. Rough tuning (optional): If the piano is more than about 10 cents sharp or flat you should do a rough tuning (“pitch correction” or “pitch raise”).
 Even if the piano is within ±3 cents of standard pitch it is still advisable to run through the notes quickly and fix any outliers, as this will result in a better fine tuning.
 The benefit of doing this pre-tuning pass is that the app will gather more inharmonicity data and further refine the tuning curve.
-If you skip this step you might consider quickly sampling inharmonicity for all the notes on the piano (except the treble) which takes less than 1 minute.
+If you skip this step you might consider quickly sampling inharmonicity for all the notes on the piano (except the top octave) which can be done in about 1 minute.

-4. Lock the tuning curve using the “ear” button on the right.
-This stops the inharmonicity measurement and prevents the tuning curve from changing during a fine tuning.
+4. Lock the tuning curve using the “ear” button on the right side of the screen.
+This stops future inharmonicity measurements and prevents the tuning curve from changing during a fine tuning.

 5. Fine tune the piano.
 The recommended order is to tune the midsection first, starting at the tenor break (often around D#3), tune up through the treble, and then tune the bass last.